PaulCarmanPro/config-firefox/README.md

 This repository is what existed after a totally clean initial run of Firefox with extensions installed and some about:config settings set.

-###ToDo
+### ToDo
+- [ ] Remove evidence of firefox-esr.
-- [ ] Stop using firefox-esr like a rebel.
-Use firefox.
+- [ ] Remove unnecessary files.
-- [ ] Record the changes actually made in about:config.
-Telling firefox to show changes shows a lot.
+- [ ] Record the changes actually made in about:config because telling firefox to show changes way to much.
 - [ ] Define what each preloaded extension does in this readme.
+- [ ] Create a way to keep only desirable cookies (automatically delete the rest).
 - [ ] Create a way to redfine the keyboard.
-- [ ] Create a way to keep only the desirable cookies (automatically delete the rest).
+- [ ] Cause arrow keys to visually navigate division tree.